 Commenting on the collection, author and poet Mary McCallum says: 'Tim Jones' new collection holds men up to the light with poems that are intimate and playful, smart and satirical.
 He focuses on the rituals and carapaces of men and the relevance of that gender in the future.
 Men Briefly Explained is an engaging and provocative read.'

 Tim Jones co-edited The Stars Like Sand: Australian Speculative Poetry (2014) with Australian poet P.S.
 Cottier.
 It anthologises Australian science fiction, fantasy, horror, and magic realist and surrealist poetry from the 19th century to the present day.
 It includes poets such as Les Murray, Diane Fahey, Judith Beveridge, Samuel Wagan Watson, Peter Minter, Dorothy Porter and Dorothy Hewett, as well as many newer poets.
-More information about The Stars Like Sand, including sample poems, can be found on the publishers' website, referenced in the Media Links and Clips section below.

 In 2015, Tim Jones’ novella “Landfall” was published as a stand-alone ebook and included in the Shortcuts: Track 1 anthology (Paper Road Press, 2015).
 Reviewing Shortcuts: Track 1 for Booksellers NZ, Angela Oliver said ‘We begin with ‘Landfall’ by Tim Jones, a chilling near-future tale.
 New Zealand has become a distant haven for refugees escaping a world altered by climate change.
 However, it is not, truly, a haven, for the beaches are patrolled, and outsiders − and those who aid them − are greeted with guns and hostility.’